 Interesting building of St. Michael's Church and me in front of St. Michael's Bridge

-The best thing to do in Ghent is strolling through the city with waffles in one hand and a phone or camera to take pictures with in the other.
-Our walk starts at St. Michael’s Bridge.
+Start your Ghent visit at St. Michael’s Bridge; this bridge is one of the best photo spots in the whole Belgium itinerary.
+The best thing to do in Ghent is strolling through the city with waffles in one hand and a phone or camera to take pictures with in the other, and the bridge is the perfect place to do just that.
+Just don’t confuse one hand with the other.

 There’s nothing to do in Graslei but chill out by the river, and that’s fine by me

-The next stop is an area and not one particular place.
+The next stop on your Ghent day trip from Brussels is a whole area and not just one particular thing to see.
 Graslei (Grass Market) is a street running alongside the river.
 The perfectly preserved old port houses serve as restaurants or cafés.
-This was my favorite place in Ghent, and you can take a boat tour there.
-You can check out the city from different perspectives on you 40-minute sightseeing cruise with beautiful views as bonus!

 Ghent is a university city, so there is no doubt you'll see a bunch of young people just sitting there right on the pavement enjoying a nice talk with beers or something good from a local frituur.
 Feel free to do what the locals do!